Imageomics/HDR-SMood-Challenge/pages/data.md

 ## Additional Information About the CSV File

-The CSV metadata file (included in the [Hugging Face repository](https://huggingface.co/datasets/imageomics/sentinel-beetles/)) has `relative_img_loc`s linking to the specimen images.
+The CSV metadata file (included in the [Hugging Face repository](https://huggingface.co/datasets/imageomics/sentinel-beetles/)) has `relative_img_loc`'s linking to the specimen images.
 Each record (row) is metadata for a single specimen image.
 The training dataset will include all the fields described in the schema below.
 The validation and challenge (test) datasets will only include `eventID` (anonymized), `domainID` (anonymized), `scientificName`, and `relative_img_loc`.

 See [Data Fields](#data-fields), below, or the [dataset](https://huggingface.co/datasets/imageomics/sentinel-beetles/), itself, for more information on these terms.